 losing your money and probably losing a friend on top of that.

 What you will do is your call, as this (legal considerations aside) is an ethical dilemma.

 You face ethical dilemmas on a smaller scale almost daily, yet it is only when exaggerated, that you realize how morally difficult the decision might get.
-It depends on what’s at stake of course, still it boils down to the clash of your values.
+It depends on what’s at stake, of course, still, it boils down to the clash of your values.
 The question is how do you deal with ethical dilemmas yourself and how do you teach your kids to deal with them?

 As I studied law and then did an MBA I always had an in-depth course on ethics.
-We have repeatedly discussed in class all the classic ethical dilemmas: from the questions of killing one to save thousands to revealing certain information you don’t legally have to, but if you do that would have a huge impact.
+We have repeatedly discussed in the class all the classic ethical dilemmas: from the questions of killing one to save thousands to revealing certain information you don’t legally have to, but if you do that would have a huge impact.
 Lots of thought-provoking questions.
 Sometimes, based on who are you discussing a particular ethical dilemma with, you might have a pretty heated discussion on the subject.
 However, there is never a universally good conclusion.

 How do you deal with ethical dilemmas?
 To begin with, in order to be able to deal with them in case you face a really serious one; it might be a good idea to reflect on some of those difficult questions from time to time.
-That also helps you identifying your true values.
+That also helps you identify your true values.
 Though, speaking about dealing with an ethical dilemma I have devised some steps for myself.

 At the outset, it’s important to set the facts straight to see if you actually face an ethical dilemma.
 It could very well be that you don’t have to choose, or that there is a third way which didn’t occur to you at first.
 It is also possible that you can do something else that would result in not having to choose.

 But let’s assume it is indeed an either or question.
 In this case: